-Therefore all adults working at Avenue House School (including visiting staff, volunteers', contractors, and students on placement) are required to report instances where they believe a child may be at risk of harm or neglect to the Designated Safeguarding Lead or Headteacher (Mr Justin Sheppard) who will make a referral to children's social care or the Staffordshire Prevent team when appropriate.
+Therefore all adults working at Avenue House School (including visiting staff, volunteers', contractors, and students on placement) are required to report instances where they believe a child may be at risk of harm or neglect to the Designated Safeguarding Lead or Headteacher (Mr Justin Sheppard) who will make a referral to children's social care or the Prevent team when appropriate.

-The Designated Safeguarding Lead works in line with the responsibilities as set out at Annex B of the DfE Guidance 'Keeping Children Safe in Education' 2015.
+The Designated Safeguarding Lead works in line with the responsibilities as set out in 'Keeping Children Safe in Education' - September 2016.